elliottlawson/converse/docs/guide/installation.md

 ## Next Steps

-- Continue to [Quick Start](/guide/getting-started) to create your first conversation
+- Continue to [Setup](/guide/getting-started) to create your first conversation
 - Learn about the [Conversation Model](/guide/conversations)
 - Explore [Message Types](/guide/messages)